 Scarano has the ability to build quality boats at a lower cost than many of its competitors.
 Same boat, less money.
 Time has shown that Scarano boats maintain their value over time as many of our vessels have been sold for more money than original cost to their owners.
 Great quality, greater value.

 John and Rick Scarano first learned to sail on a small upstate NY lake in what was referred to as the tub.
-The tub was an 8’ lug rigged sailboat that was fashion out of surplus World War Two bomber fuel tank split in half.
+The tub was an 8’ lug rigged sailboat fashioned out of a surplus World War II bomber fuel tank split in half.
 It was enough to get the Scarano clan hooked on sailing.
-John started drawing boats as a youngster by the time the early 70’s he was designing his own international 14 racing dinghies.
+John started drawing boats as a youngster and by the early 70s he was designing his own 14 international racing dinghies.

 In 1986 the brothers incorporated the business after receiving a contract to build the first passenger carrying vessel a 65’ 149 passenger power boat.
 Since then, the company has developed the reputation for building the most attractive vessels in the industry.
 John developed an eye for the aesthetic as well functional that has created the Scarano brand.

-John is responsible for design, sales, general product development and management at Scarano Boat.
-Over the past 40 years he has designed and constructed private and commercial vessels ranging from steel crane barges, upscale yachts, historic replica vessels, and commercial USCG certified power and sailing vessels weighing up to 750,000 lbs.
-His designs have been likened to those of Nathaniel Herreshoff, L. Francis Herreshoff, Olin Stephens, George Steers and Lyle Hess and clients have commissioned him to replace vessels from some of those famed designers.
+John is responsible for design, sales, general product development, and management at Scarano Boat.
+Over the past 40 years he's designed and constructed private and commercial vessels ranging from steel crane barges, upscale yachts, historic replica vessels, and commercial USCG-certified power and sailing vessels weighing up to 750,000 lbs.
+His designs have been likened to those of Nathanael Herreshoff, L. Francis Herreshoff, Olin Stephens, George Steers, and Lyle Hess and clients have commissioned him to replace vessels from some of those famed designers.

-Rick is responsible for business development and management, systems installations, quality control and production at Scarano Boat.
+Rick is responsible for business development and management, systems installations, quality control, and production at Scarano Boat.
 He joined the company in 1984.
-He also operates Adirondack Sailing Excursions, which operates four Scarano built vessels, the three Adirondacks and the motor vessel Manhattan, in Newport, New York and Key West.
-He is a trustee for the National Maritime Historical Society and an active member of numerous maritime related organizations, including the American Sail Training Association, Friends of Hudson River Park Trust, the Metropolitan Waterfront Alliance, and the Passenger Vessel Association.
+He also operates Adirondack Sailing Excursions, which operates four Scarano-built vessels, the three Adirondacks and the motor vessel Manhattan, in Newport, New York, and Key West.
+He is a trustee for the National Maritime Historical Society and an active member of numerous maritime-related organizations, including the American Sail Training Association, Friends of Hudson River Park Trust, the Waterfront Alliance, and the Passenger Vessel Association.

-Bill is systems designer and installation director for electrical, electronic, plumbing, equipment and machinery installations at Scarano Boat.
+Bill is systems designer and installation director for electrical, electronic, plumbing, equipment, and machinery installations at Scarano Boat.
 He ensures that all systems engineering meets quality and Coast Guard Certification requirements.
-He has more than twenty years experience in marine electronics, including the design and manufacture of computer based instrumentation.
-He has a Bachelor’s Degree from Syracuse University and is a US Navy veteran where he served in Naval Intelligence.
+He has more than 20 years experience in marine electronics, including the design and manufacture of computer-based instrumentation.
+He has a bachelor’s degree from Syracuse University and is a U.S. Navy veteran where he served in Naval Intelligence.
 He joined Scarano in 1992.

 Keith manages the design department at Scarano Boat where he oversees the implementation of every aspect of the company’s boat designs.
 He has a degree in mechanical engineering technology from Purdue University.
-He began his career in boatbuilding in the Fall of 1980 at the Bath Apprentice shop in Maine.
+He began his career in boatbuilding in the fall of 1980 at the Apprenticeshop in Bath, Maine.
 After a stint building fiberglass kayaks and guideboats in Amsterdam, NY, he spent the next 25 years in product development design at various corporations.
 He joined Scarano in 2004.